 I headed home, having dutifully consumed and stocked up on all things Wisconsin: frozen custard, Clasen’s pastries, New Glarus beer.
 Then, I spotted a black-and-white spotted building, and a sign: Fresh Cheese Curds.
 I was tempted — but only for a minute.

 Trip Tips: Shopping in Madison, Wisconsin

 Getting around: Driving on the isthmus can be frustrating, and parking is strictly enforced; read meters and signs or you may be towed.
 But at night, parking in city ramps is inexpensive.

 Shopping: Monroe Street, which heads south from Camp Randall stadium, has lots of fun shops and places to eat.
 If you're there during rush hour on a weekday, be careful where you park or you'll be towed.

-Atwood Avenue, just northeast of downtown, has many shops, including Absolutely Art, which sells the work of more than 200 local artists.
+Atwood Avenue, just northeast of downtown, has many shops.

 The Dane County Farmers' Market is held on Capitol Square from mid-April to early November and in Monona Terrace on Saturday mornings in winter.